-- There are four categories of Faculty Awards: - 1st in class Award which is determined by assessment results and rankings; - Effort Award (maximum 2 per class) for diligent and conscientious application throughout the semester, resulting in measured improvement; - Encouragement Award (maximum 2 per class) for consistently displaying positive learning behaviours; and - Achievement Award for subjects where a student recieves High and/or Outstanding Achievement for all areas of Learning on their report. - These awards are nominated by classroom teachers in recognition of an individual student's effort or achievement. - Parents are encouraged to attend Celebration Assemblies at the end of each semester where awards are presented.
+- There are 3 categories of Faculty Awards: - o 1st in Course Award which is determined by assessment results and rankings - Effort Award for diligent and conscientious application throughout the semester resulting in measured improvement- 3 per class or 10% - Achievement Award for subjects where a student achieves at an exemplary standard-1 per class - These awards are nominated by classroom teachers in recognition of an individual student's effort or achievement. - Parents are encouraged to attend Celebration Assemblies at the end of each semester where awards are presented.